 E.g., We will develop a custom-made solution using mysql, ruby on rails with a custom bootstrap front-end.
 The solution will completely automate the sales bid process from front to start.
 We expect this development to require 25 weeks with 5 full time developers.

 We will develop a custom-made solution web app using SQL, and JavaScript, ReactJS.
+That runs on what?
+With scanners?

 The solution could completely reduce human error and help keep more accurate inventory with this system.
+But it fails 1 out of 100 times?

 We expect this development to require 10 weeks for our prototype with 3 full time student developers.
+After the prototype is completed, the development cycle will take approximately 16 weeks, concluding with a final presentation in May.
+Thats all?
+No development?

 Alternative Solutions and Solution Details –Provide an overview of the various solutions, describe the solution and provide specific rationale for not selecting it.
 Provide at least 3 alternatives solutions (beyond the one your recommend), research them, and describe, their advantages and disadvantages and recommendation for that solution.
 That is, provide a specific reason why you either recommend or not recommend the solution.
 In addition, summarize this analysis in the following table:

+This section lacks research.
+You need to research alternatives.
+There are several out there.
+Without that, you cannot make any statements that you solution is better or even just as good as the off-the-shelf product.
+This is largely missing from this analysis

+Some popular alternatives inventory management systems the school can use are:

+QuickBooks Enterprise, with an annual cost of $1848.00

+Zoho Inventory Pro, annual cost of $2,988.00

+CIN7, annual cost of $3,588.00

+These alternatives have an advantage on the accounting side as they can allow for finance information and reports.
+These are functions that the school departments are not going to take full advantage of, but yet still have to pay a high cost for features that won’t be put to use.

+Most existing software has a high starting cost and while it could be used as a solution to manage inventory, it is not specific to the inventory needs of Aurora University.
+Our inventory system will be developed supervised to meet the requirement of our departments; it is being designed as a custom solution to our department’s inventory needs.
+By looking at the above sample costs, our solution has a much lower cost to Aurora University.